Creating a Game

 Really Important!
-Use the Live stage when you are ready to release your game to the public - this should be the ONLY stage your players use, because the number of concurrent users that can connect to the Preview stage at any given time is limited to 100.
-If your game was left in Preview and more than 100 concurrent players try to access your game, they won't all be able to connect successfully.
+Use the Live stage when you are ready to release your game to the public - this should be the ONLY stage your players use, because the number of concurrent users that can connect to the Preview stage at any given time is limited according to your game's Pricing Tier - see our Pricing webpage for details.
+If your game was left in Preview and more than the maximum number of concurrent players try to access your game, they won't all be able to connect successfully.
 Obviously, this is not what you want, so remember to take a Snapshot then publish through to Live!

 Switching between Preview and Live